-Strategic Goals and Priorities Performance Measures and Targets 2017 Actual Results Improve our delivery of reliable audits at a reasonable cost Priorities - Continuously improve our work - Meet professional standards - Deploy resources based on reasonable budgets and deadlines External reviewers (i.e., CPA Saskatchewan practice inspectors, Canadian Council of Legislative Auditors (CCOLA) peer reviewers, and the Office's external independent auditor on the work of the Office) do not report any significant deficiencies on the Office's policies and practices CPA Saskatchewan periodically inspects the Office's practice for compliance with professional standards.
+Strategic Goals and Priorities Performance Measures and Targets 2018 Actual Results Improve our delivery of reliable audits at a reasonable cost Priorities - Continuously improve our work - Meet professional standards - Deploy resources based on reasonable budgets and deadlines External reviewers (i.e., CPA Saskatchewan practice inspectors, Canadian Council of Legislative Auditors (CCOLA) peer reviewers, and the Office's external independent auditor on the work of the Office) do not report any significant deficiencies on the Office's policies and practices CPA Saskatchewan periodically inspects the Office's practice for compliance with professional standards.
 The Office participates in the CCOLA Inter-jurisdictional Peer Review Process every second year.
-The external auditor of the Office provides audit opinions on the Office's: Financial statements Schedule of Actual Costs to Audit Government Agencies Schedule of Results for Key Performance Measures Effectiveness of its financial controls to safeguard public resources Canadian Council inspectors, and Target met.
+The external auditor of the Office provides audit opinions on the Office's: Financial statements Schedule of Actual Costs to Audit Government Agencies Schedule of Results for Key Performance Measures Effectiveness of its financial controls to safeguard public resources Compliance with authorities Target met.
 None of the external reviewers reported significant deficiencies.
-The 2015 CPA Saskatchewan practice inspection did not identify any serious deficiencies (significant deficiencies), and identified some matters that require the Office's attention.
-The Office implemented action plans to address these areas.
-The January 2016 CCOLA peer review reported that the Office's work complied with professional assurance standards.
-All audit opinions of the Office's external auditor were unqualified.
-(2016 - no significant deficiencies reported) Increase the awareness of the role of the Office Priorities - Educate the legislators, public, and public sector agencies about the work we do - Enhance accessibility to the work we do Results of annual survey of public familiarity with the Office indicate a positive trend over a five-year period Each year, the Office participates in an online Omnibus survey of Saskatchewan residents that asks how familiar they are with the Office of the Provincial Auditor.
+The 2018 CPA Saskatchewan practice inspection did not identify any reportable deficiencies.
+The January 2018 CCOLA peer review reported that the Office's work complied with professional assurance standards.
+The Office's external auditor issued an unqualified opinion for each of the areas listed.
+(2017 - no significant deficiencies reported) Increase the awareness of the role of the Office Priorities - Educate the legislators, public, and public sector agencies about the work we do - Enhance accessibility to the work we do Results of annual survey of public familiarity with the Office indicate a positive trend over a five-year period Each year, the Office participates in an online Omnibus survey of Saskatchewan residents that asks how familiar they are with the Office of the Provincial Auditor.
 Target not met.
-31% of 801 respondents were somewhat or very familiar with the Office This is a slight decrease from the prior year, the level of public awareness of the Office has remained stable over the past five years.
-(2016 - 34%, 800 respondents) (2015 - 32%, 800 respondents) (2014 - 31%, 803 respondents) (2013 - 28%, 801 respondents)
+25% of 804 respondents were somewhat or very familiar with the Office This is a decrease from the prior year.
+To address declining public awareness, in May 2018 the Office initiated a social media presence and plans to monitor its impact.
+(2017 - 31%, 801 respondents) (2016 - 34%, 800 respondents) (2015 - 32%, 800 respondents) (2014 - 31%, 803 respondents)